scollier/Summit2014OSEonOSPViaHeat/scott/06-Deploy-Heat-Stack.md

 ##**6.4 Open the port for Return Signals**

 The *broker* and *node* VMs need to be able to deliver a completed signal to the metadata service.

+**WARNING**: Do NOT use lokkit as it will overwrite the custom iptables rules created by packstack

     iptables -I INPUT -p tcp --dport 8000 -j ACCEPT service iptables save